TNTurnerLab/fitDNM/README.md

 `doParallel` (https://cran.r-project.org/web/packages/doParallel/doParallel.pdf)<br>

 __Outline of how to run:__ <br>
-1. Download CADD scores and check md5sums
+1. Download CADD scores and mutation rate file and check md5sums
 2. Build dockerfile and push to dockerhub, alternatively pull from (insert link)
 3. Format bed and variant file
 4. Modify `fitDNM_genome_wide.json` and  to point to the described input files and change parameters also outlined below